cloudfabrix/micro_frontends/README.md

-# Fabrix.ai RDAF Micro Frontends Examples
+#  RDAF Micro Frontends Examples

-Fabrix.ai's **RDAF platform** provides a feature to create **micro frontends** (also known as custom widgets).
+**RDAF platform** provides a feature to create **micro frontends** (also known as custom widgets).
 This repository contains various examples demonstrating how to use this feature effectively.

 ## 📂 Repository Structure